 The development of each course should include a clearly documented course specification which sets out the relationship between learning outcomes, learning activities and assessment.
-A course may include a blend of e-learning and face-to-face components; the choice of components should
+A course may include a blend of blended and online education and face-to-face components; the choice of components should

 take account of appropriate assessment methods, levels of interactivity and provision of feedback.

 Aspects of course design and implementation may be delegated to an outside agency (a consortium partner, commercial developer or through use of OER).
 However, the parent institution should retain oversight and responsibility.